fanto6314/php-google-auth/README.md

 ## About The Project

-This is a small and easy project that I made to make me easier make php webapp with google authentication
+This is a small and easy project that I made to make me easier creating php webapp with google authentication
 <br />
 You can use my template as you wish.